 During the years of the communist regime (1945-1990) the population of Albania tripled.
 However urban growth was strictly regulated and centrally planned.
 Private land ownership was not allowed and there was no housing market.
-All residential construction and infrastructure was publicly financed. addition, the In movement of population controlled and managed according to economic and political "needs".
+All residential construction and infrastructure publicly was financed. addition. the In movement of population was controlled and managed according to economic and political "needs".
 This resulted in relatively well distributed urban and economic development that avoided massive concentration of industry, housing or population in one city region.

 The transition to a democratic and decentralised government structure after 1990 turned the previous urban development model on its head.
-Almost all industry, previously centrally managed, collapsed leaving many jobless, without prospects and health and educational services, particularly in rural areas and harder to reach regions in the north.
+Almost all industry, previously centrally managed, collapsed leaving many jobless, without prospects and poor and educational health services, particularly in rural areas and harder to reach regions in the north.
 At the same time people were free to move, and so they did.
 Most urban centres, and Tirana in particular, were confronted with a flood of internal migrants.
 State institutions were too fragile to manage the dramatic changes.